colinta/teacup/README.md

 -----------

 1. output will conform, unless explicitly *disabled* to the [iOS HIG][]
-2. should provide a few useful layouts:
+2. should provide a few useful layouts (see layouts/README):

      * basic: vertically arranged "things", or
      * form: label/input combinations arranged in a table